 The best way to move on is by hiring a car and driver.
 It is just three hours south-east down the Yamuna Expressway from Delhi, and another hour negotiating the traffic in Agra, to reach the Taj Mahal.

-The Taj Mahal is every bit as beautiful as it is rumoured, though you are not going to get any Princess Diana-style solitary photos here.
+The Taj Mahal is of course every bit as beautiful as it is rumoured, though you are not going to get any Princess Diana-style solitary photos here.
 What you will get is a very good example of the apartheid queuing system common to the big-ticket attractions on this circuit: foreigners are charged quite a bit more, in return for which you get to jump to the front of what would otherwise be a 2-3 hour wait to get in.

 Rajasthan, the most visited state in the country and lacking the smog of Delhi and Agra thanks to the desert landscape, is best known for the four major cities of Jaipur, Jodhpur, Jaisalmer and Udaipur, each with their own unique character and famous monuments.
 But heading west from Agra there are several outstanding stops en route.

 It is just 45 minutes east from Agra to the deserted but immaculate complex at Fatahpur Sikri.
 Early in the morning you will be alone to soak up the atmosphere and take in the deep red buildings against the bright blue sky.
 In the late sixteenth century, the great Mughal emperor Akbar housed his royal palace at Fatahpur, which is short walk to Sikri, where he built a mosque and shrine to the local Muslim cleric Sheikh Salim Chishti, before abandoning the seat.